tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_03.md

 Again, you will see the UI of your app immediately updates with that party removed.

 Feel free to try running more actions like updating an object from the console, and so on.

-# Blaze-like Binding to Angular

-In the _Simple Binding to Angular_ section above we were loading a list of documents in the most straightforward way.
-But what if we assign `Parties.find()` to `this.parties`, the same way as we do in a regular Meteor app with [Blaze](https://www.meteor.com/blaze).
-Blaze is the default frontend framework in Meteor (check the official Meteor [tutorial](https://www.meteor.com/tutorials/blaze/templates) for more).
-If Angular 2 could understand Mongo methods, we would have an ideal way of dealing with Mongo collections.

-`Parties.find()` returns an instance of `Mongo.Cursor`, which can reactively provide all documents, that have been added, changed or removed, to every component.
-But how can we teach Angular 2 to understand Mongo cursors?

-Luckily, Angular 2 comes with the concept of so-called "differ classes" — classes that are used by the `ngFor` directive to provide information about what has been changed in a collection to render this collection efficiently.

-This concept is similar to "dirty checking" in Angular 1.x but with some differences.
-Thanks to some advanced algorithms, Angular 2 now computes the difference between two arrays much more efficiently.
-We are not going to dive into those details in this tutorial.
-But you can read this [blog post](http://info.meteor.com/blog/comparing-performance-of-blaze-react-angular-meteor-and-angular-2-with-meteor), which compares the speed of Angular 1 with Angular 2 in Meteor.
-One more advantage of differs in Angular 2 is that customers can create their own differs for their own collection types.

-The Angular2-Meteor package implements a special differ class for Mongo cursors.
-All we need to do is to load it into our app.

-The Angular2-Meteor package has its own `bootstrap` that overrides the basic bootstrap method from `angular2/bootstrap` and adds some additional new providers.
-These include a provider for the differ class mentioned above.

-To use it, we need to install it from NPM:

-    meteor npm install angular2-meteor-auto-bootstrap --save

-Let's change `bootstrap` to load from `angular2-meteor` instead of `angular2/bootstrap` as follows:

-    import {Component} from 'angular2/core';
-    import {bootstrap} from 'angular2-meteor-auto-bootstrap';

-    bootstrap(Socially);

-Now, change `app.ts` to:

-  {{> DiffBox tutorialName="meteor-angular2-socially" step="3.7"}}

-Run your app again and manipulate the documents in the Mongo console.
-You will see that it works as before — it loads the same data as before and all changes to the `this.parties` that should happen reactively happen reactively.
-At the same time, this code looks much simpler than before.

-Lets stick to this approach from now on.

 # Initializing Data on Server Side